SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

     include.
 We will also do a KYC check on your sub-merchants, providing extra security for you.
 *   Give every sub-merchant who sells goods/services through your website or in your app a unique subsite number.
+It must be in the format of `A-Za-z0-9`.
     This must be included in the KYC form.
 We recommend using the same customer number they have in your system.
 *   Attach the subsite number to all the goods/services the sub-merchant sells through your website or app, so the goods/services can be matched to the correct merchant in our back office system.